RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

-Now that we have a really nice way to get the additional country information, let's add the numeric country code as a new column in our ``wd`` DataFrame.
+Now that we have an excellent way to get the additional country information let's add the numeric country code as a new column in our ``wd`` DataFrame.
 We can think of adding the column as a transformation of our three-letter country code to a number.
 We can do this using the ``map`` function.
 You learned about